 Community Health Services; General Practice; Health system performance assessment; Public Health; Social Determinants of Health

-I am Associate Professor at the Department of Social and Preventive Medicine and heading the Unit Health Services Research in Primary Care.
-Additionally, I am GP with special education in psychosocial and psychosomatic medicine, and Public Health scientist.
-My focuses at the university are: health services research and telemedicine in primary care as well as primary care medicine, recently with a strong focus on Long-Covid and Post-Covid (research, teaching, guideline establishment, patient care).
+My research focuses are: health services research and telemedicine in primary care as well as primary care medicine, recently with a strong focus on Long-Covid and Post-Covid (research, teaching, guideline establishment, patient care).

 Research in this area is highly complex and therefore, I am experience in qualitative, quantitative as well as mixed-method approaches.
 Regarding my research activities, I am collaborating with the Duke University, Division of Family and Community Medicine, NC, USA and the Ghent University in Belgium.
 I am the Austrian representative of the European General Practice Research Network.
 In the last years, I have been the Austrian coordinator of several large-scale (EU-funded) research projects, which focus on the quality and structure of primary care systems an the role of primary care medicine in Europe and worldwide.
 In addition, I am intensively involved in the development of the medical curriculum, e.g. due to my role as curriculum coordinator for the KPJ in General Practice.